LuluZhu5/Online-shop/README.md

  On the command line, execute npm install, then npm start to run the program.

+ Open http://localhost:3000/ to go to the main page of the website.

  Front-end technology: HTML, CSS, JavaScript

- Back=end technology: NodeJS, JavaScript, Ajax, MongoDB, Express
+ Back-end technology: NodeJS, JavaScript, Ajax, MongoDB, Express